GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 AttributeError: 'CLASS' object has no attribute 'attr1'
 ```

-Separating method using property encapsulate sensitive code that shouldn't be modified by the user (such as `setter` and `deleter` method), while providing constant access to the method via `getter` method despite any changes were made on `setter` and `deleter`.
+Separating method using property encapsulate sensitive code that shouldn't be modified by the user (such as `setter` and `deleter` method) while providing constant access to the method via `getter` method despite any changes were made on `setter` and `deleter`.

-Although `getter` method is essential in property, the `setter` and `deleter` are optional; using `getter` method alone would make unmodifiable read-only method.
+Although the `getter` method is essential in property, the `setter` and `deleter` are optional; using the `getter` method alone would make an unmodifiable read-only method.

 # **PYTHON: PYTHONICNESS**
-As learning to understand how the Python can and be use on programming, there is a Python's unique style of programming recommended for Python developer to implement as possible.
+As learning to understand how the Python is used on programming, there is a Python's unique style of programming recommended for Python developers to implement as possible.

 ## Zen of Python
-A set of principle guide when coding Python, provided within Python itself.
+A set of principle guides when coding Python, provided within Python itself.
 Accessible via example below.

 ```python
 import this